TauferLab/ANACIN-X/README.md

 . ./comm_pattern_analysis.sh -p 10 -n 2 -v -r 50 -sq "skx-normal" -o $WORK2/anacinx_output_1
 ```

+Once the script has started running, follow the prompts at the beginning.
+You will need to input a communication pattern to generate.
+You can choose between any of the communication patterns listed in the supported settings section below with these corresponding formats: message_race, amg2013, unstructured_mesh.

+The script will also request which scheduler your computing system employs.
+Please input one of the following: lsf, slurm, unscheduled.

 Be aware that if you run the project on some machines and some job queues, there will be a limit to the number of jobs that can be submitted.
 In such cases, you may lose some jobs if you try to run the program with settings that produce more jobs than are allowed in the queue being used.

 ### Result Visualization:

+We will be using a Jupyter Notebook for visualization of kernel distance data that will populate within the ouput of ANACIN-X.

+* Open Jupyter Notebook
+* Find kdts.pkl
+* Visualize

 ### Supported Systems and Settings: